PowerShell/Community-Blog/Docs/Creating-a-new-post.md

+# Creating a new post

 1. Always create a _working branch_ in your local repo before starting a new article.
 Avoid working in the `main` branch.
 1. Create a new `.md` file in `Posts/YYYY/MM` directory.
 For example, posts scheduled to be published in February of 2021 go in the `Posts/2021/02` folder.
-Create the monthly folder if it does not exist yet.
+Create the monthly folder if it doesn't exist yet.
    - Filenames should only use the following characters: A-Z (upper and lower), 0-9, and hyphen (`-`)
-   - Do not use spaces or special characters in filenames
+   - Don't use spaces or special characters in filenames
    - Separate words in the filename with hyphens
    - The filename must include the `.md` file extension
 1. Write the blog post!